 In general, a PFA order is a legal document that restricts the abuser's access and ability to contact the victims.
 The abuser is not allowed to be within proximity of the victim's home, work, or school, and must surrender all firearms to their local police station.
-PFA violators will be arrested and prosecuted as crimes.
+PFA violators will be arrested and prosecuted for crimes.

-How Do I Request A PFA Order?
+How Do I Request a PFA Order?

-A PFA can be requested from the court if a person fears or is undergoing abuse from a household member.
+A PFA order can be requested from the court if a person fears or is undergoing abuse from a household member.
 For persons over the age of 18, a PFA request can be filed at the local court.
 PFA orders protect the victim and any family members from abuse.
 For minors, a parent or guardian will need to fill out a request for a PFA order on their behalf.

 There are a few different types of PFA orders that serve different purposes and have different levels of urgency involved.
 PFA orders can be issued in emergencies, as a temporary order, or in some cases, they may become permanent.

 An emergency PFA is issued when a situation arises outside of the court's business hours.
 Normally a PFA order is requested at a courthouse, however, if domestic violence or fear of domestic violence occurs on a weekend or holiday, and immediate action is necessary, an emergency PFA can be requested.
 This can be done by either contacting the police or emergency services, also, many courts have dedicated hotlines for emergency PFA order requests.

 A permanent PFA order, or "final" PFA, is an official PFA order that can last for however long the court deems necessary.
 In most cases, these orders can last up to three years.
 Permanent PFA orders will be issued after a hearing where both abuser and victim are able to present their cases to the judge handling the case.
-The judge will hear out both sides and make the determination on whether or not the PFA will be granted, and if so how long the PFA will last.
+The judge will hear out both sides and make the determination on whether the PFA will be granted, and if so, how long the PFA will last.

 Can PFA Orders Affect My Divorce or Custody Arrangements?

-For instance, for individuals in a custody battle, domestic violence allegations can affect whether or not a parent gets custody at all.
+For instance, for individuals in a custody battle, domestic violence allegations can affect whether a parent gets custody at all.
 Or, if the domestic violence incident occurs with a standing custody agreement in place, the victim may be able to request a change in the order to limit interaction with the abuser.

 In a divorce, particularly a fault-divorce situation, domestic violence can be used as evidence to show that the marriage has been irreparably broken.
 Acts of domestic violence and other criminal histories are more likely to affect custody, rather than support, however, depending on the circumstances, they may come into consideration when determining these items.